Italian Cats

 The Chartreux is a natural breed of cat that is known for its distinctive blue-gray fur and its gentle, affectionate nature.
 This breed originated in France and has a rich history dating back hundreds of years.
 In Italy, Chartreux cats are becoming increasingly popular due to their unique appearance and wonderful temperament.

-Origin and History of Chartreux Cats
+Origin and History of Chartreaux Cats:

 • The Chartreux is one of the oldest cat breeds, with a history that dates back to medieval times.